Conversational AI

 • Deep enterprise integration library (Salesforce, SAP, Microsoft Dynamics, ServiceNow)

-• Multilingual support spanning over 100 languages
+• Multilingual support spanning 100+ languages

 • Mature analytics and conversation governance tooling